Thyraz/energy-custom-graph/README.md

 - Supports any entity that exposes long-term statistics.
 - Quick access to colors from the HA energy color palette and native styles so mixed dashboards look consistent.
 - Uses Home Assistant's bundled ECharts runtime – no extra framework needs to be loaded.
-- Per-series control over aggregation type, chart type (bar or line), stacking, color, unit, scaling and offsets.
+- Per-series control over aggregation type, chart type (bar, line or step), stacking, color, unit, scaling and offsets.
 - Optional fill-between-rendering for line series to fill the space e.g. between min / max line-charts
 - Optional manual timespan selection (fixed ranges or relative day/week/month/year offsets) when you don't want to use the energy date picker.